wet-boew/wet-boew-documentation/research/2020-37-research-a11y-sit.md

 {:.img-responsive}
 ![Focus sequence order on the new service initiation template page]({{ "2020-37-assets/initiation-tpl-5.png" }})

+### Issue B - confusing layout

-### Accessibility concerns aside, to my opinion, this layout is somehow confusing even for the perfectly sighted people.
-It is difficult to understand which content is under which heading or how many topics there are.
+**Accessibility concerns aside, to my opinion, this layout is somehow confusing even for the perfectly sighted people.
+It is difficult to understand which content is under which heading or how many topics there are.**

 {:.img-responsive}
 ![Canada Child Benefit: Contact the CRA page with new service initiation template]({{ "2020-37-assets/initiation-tpl-6.png" }})

 The page: https://test.canada.ca/canada-child-benefit-2/post-validation/revenue-agency/services/child-family-benefits/canada-child-benefit/contact.html#contact

-## The solution suggested – please see the very rough mock-up below
+## The solution suggested, from WAWG

+*(please see the very rough mock-up below)*

 To keep correct tab order in harmony with what is visible, the side navigation “Sections” on the right could have been made horizontal and inserted between “Canada Child Benefit” and “Contact the CRA” headings.